nall3n/Reciptprinter_Tester/README.md

 # Reciptprinter_Tester
-A python ap for stress testin
+A python app for stress testin